cldeluna/pyats_intro/README.md

 Wow!

 But still, I didn't pursue it because everything I saw focused on the CLI options available and while clearly powerful and returning structured data I'm far more interested in working with the data in a script.
-I don't want structured data output the the screen.
-I want to process that structured data.
+I don't want structured data output to the screen.
+I want to process that structured data!

 Now that I've had some time to spend working with it, it is clear this is something worth investing some time to learn because it is incredibly powerful and can be run from the CLI **or** as part of your python script and there are good use cases for both.